KeyboardKit/website/collections/_features/Layout.md

 <img width="650" alt="An iPad Pro keyboard" src="{{page.assets}}keyboardview-ipadpro.jpg" />

-KeyboardKit Pro also unlocks ways to easily add a character input toolbar above any `KeyboardView`:
+KeyboardKit Pro also unlocks ways to easily add a various input toolbars above the `KeyboardView`:

 <img width="650" alt="An input toolbar" src="{{page.assets}}inputtoolbar-ipadpro.png" />

+KeyboardKit Pro also unlocks ``KeyboardLayout`` capabilities like ``.adjusted(for:layoutConfiguration:)``, ``.copy()``, and ``.createIdealItem(for:width:alignment:)``, which make it easier to customize layouts.

+KeyboardKit Pro can also extract bottom row information, like ``.bottomRowLayout`` and has additional functions for modifying layout items and keys in various parts of the keyboard.

+See the ``KeyboardLayout`` and ``KeyboardLayoutIdentifiable`` type documentation in the Pro docs for a full list of capabilities that KeyboardKit Pro unlocks.

 [Pro]: /pro